-Section 16 of the Exchange Act requires our directors, executive officers and any persons who own more than 10% of the Company's shares, to file initial reports of ownership and reports of changes in ownership with the SEC.
-Such persons are required by SEC regulation to furnish the Company with copies of all Section 16(a) forms that they file.
-We believe that all Section 16(a) filing requirements were met in fiscal year 2011, with the exception of a Form 4/A filed by Mr. Larsen February 14, 2012 to amend a Form 4 filed on May 17, 2011 to report a grant to his spouse of an option to purchase 40,000 shares of common stock on May 13, 2011.
+Section 16(a) of the Exchange Act requires our executive officers, directors and ten percent stockholders to file reports of ownership and changes in ownership with the SEC.
+The same persons are required to furnish us with copies of all Section 16(a) forms they file.
+We believe that all Section 16(a) filing requirements were met in fiscal year 2013, with the exception of a late Form 4 filed by Mr. Larsen on April 11, 2014 to report the Company's withholding of an aggregate 2,720 shares otherwise deliverable to Mr. Larsen and certain of his affiliates for the purpose of satisfying the tax withholding obligations resulting from the partial vesting of certain restricted stock units.